 - Driver’s license suspension for six months, or one year if you have a prior underage DUI

 - Mandatory substance abuse course, at your expense, if your blood or BAC is 0.05 or higher

-- One year of administrative driver’s license revocation for first refusal to take a BAC test.
-A second or subsequent refusal will result in an 18 month driver’s license suspension
+- One year of administrative driver’s license revocation for the first refusal to take a BAC test.
+A second or subsequent refusal will result in an 18-month driver’s license suspension

 - A minor under the age of 18 years proven to be driving with a blood-alcohol or breath-alcohol level of 0.02 or higher may be taken by a law enforcement officer directly to an “addictions receiving facility” in the county in which the minor was driving

 If you are facing a license suspension for underage DUI in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A..
-Experienced DUI defense attorney Ashley Aulls has over 20 years of defending criminal defense clients like you, and putting their needs first.
+Experienced DUI defense attorney Ashley Aulls has practiced law since 1996.
 Call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your DUI case.